Mizakson/battleship/README.md

  npm test
 ```
 ## What I Learned
-* __Testing with Jest__: Gained extensive experience in writing unit and integration tests to ensure source code reliability and catch bugs early in the development process.
+* __Testing with Jest__: Gained extensive experience in writing unit and integration tests to ensure source code reliability.

 * __Object-Oriented JavaScript__: Learned how to effectively use factory functions and ES6 modules to create a modular and scalable application structure.